Angeln: Geography

-Angeln is one of four peninsulas lining the Baltic coast of Schleswig-Holstein, along with Schwansen, Danish Wahld and Wagrien.
-As part of the Schleswig-Holstein Morainic Uplands (Ger.
-Schleswig-Holsteinisches Moränenhügelland), formed during the Weichselian glaciation, these peninsulas are hilly and dotted with several glacial lakes.
+Angeln is one of four peninsulas lining the Baltic coast of Schleswig-Holstein, along with Schwansen, Dänischer Wohld and Wagria.
+These peninsulas are all part of the Schleswig-Holstein Morainic Uplands (Ger.
+Schleswig-Holsteinisches Moränenhügelland), that were formed during the Weichselian glaciation, and are therefore hilly and dotted with several glacial lakes.

 The Angeln lakes are subdivided into the North Angeln Lake Group (Ger.
 Nordangeliter Seengruppe) and the South Angeln Lake Group (Südangeliter Seengruppe).
-The River Treene, with its main headstreams, Bondenau and Kielstau, rises in Angeln before flowing westwards to join the Eider, the historic border between the Danish and German realms.
+The River Treene with its main headstreams Bondenau and Kielstau rises in Angeln.
+Although rising on the Angeln Peninsula in the Baltic Sea, the Treene flows towards the North Sea, being the main tributary of the River Eider.
+The Eider is considered the historical southern border of the Danish Realm, as well as the historical border line between Danish and Low German.

-The northernmost part of Angeln is the Holnis peninsula, which projects into the Flensburg Firth.
-The western part of the peninsula is known as Luusangeln ("light Angeln") because of its relatively light and sandy soil.
-This region represents a transition zone between the Angeln Uplands to the east and the Schleswig Geest to the west.
+The eastern part of the peninsula is called the Angeln Uplands, while the western part is called Luusangeln (de).
+This designation comes from the Angeln Danish word for "bright", lus (Standard Danish lys), and indicates the predominantly light colour of the widespread sand-rich podzols there.
+Luusangeln constitutes a transition zone from the Angeln Uplands in the east, to the Schleswig Geest west of Angeln, and its appearance resembles a landscape park.
 The Schleswig Geest in turn merges into the tidal marshes of North Frisia.
+The northernmost part of Angeln is formed by the Holnis Peninsula, which projects into the Flensburg Firth and separates the inner firth (Innenförde) from the outer firth (Außenförde).

-Apart from Flensburg, which is an independent town, the Angeln peninsula belongs to the district of Schleswig-Flensburg, Germany's northeasternmost district.
-This comparatively rural district had approximately 200,025 inhabitants in 2018.
+Apart from Flensburg, which is an independent town, the Angeln Peninsula belongs to the district of Schleswig-Flensburg, Germany's northeasternmost district (seat: Schleswig).
+This comparatively rural district has approximately 204,761 inhabitants (as of 31 December 2023).